saakshatjain/bank-management/README.md

 # paytm
-A paytm clone with backend functionality
+A paytm clone with frontend and backend

 Technology used :-
+React.js
 express.js
 zod
 jwt